A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Experimental Setup and Results

 \subsection{Evaluation Metric}

 State-of-the-art evaluation metrics such as CER and WER are used to evaluate the present study.
-Every small transcription error contributed largely in a statistical way.
-For example, the letter 'u' is interpreted as the letter 'v'.
-This strictness is always required since research systems are further applied to solve real-world tasks.
-CER is based on Levenshtein Distance (\textit{$L\textsubscript{d}$}) between the ground truth (\textit{$g$}) and predicted text (\textit{$p$}).
-To have a situation where errors in longer lines have more impact on overall error, we have normalised the CER with the total length of the line.
-WER is the same as CER, but it is evaluated on word level rather than character level as in equation (\ref{eq:12}).
+The CER is based on Levenshtein Distance (\textit{$L\textsubscript{d}$}) between the ground truth (\textit{$g$}) and predicted text (\textit{$p$}).
+The WER is the same as CER, but it is evaluated on word level rather than character level as in equation (\ref{eq:12}) where $p_{sub}$ is the number of substitutions, $p_{ins}$ is the number of insertions and $p_{del}$ is the number of deletions with reference to the predicted text. $g_{total}$ is the total number of characters in the actual string.